What are L.E.D Down-lights

 Inexpensive – When most people are thinking of changing their globes, cost is the biggest factor in making their decision.
 Buying one L.E.D globe will last you 10 years compared to buying a dozen that keep burning out over the same period of time.
 So in the long run spending the bigger money today will have substantial savings in the future and that does not include the running costs of electricity for the halogen globe.

-What yo need to know when choosing L.E.D Downlights
+What you need to know when choosing L.E.D Downlights

-With a staggering amount of different brand types of downlights in to-days market, it can be quite daunting choosing the correct L.E.D downlight for your home.
-There is a great deal to consider when deciding on buying downlights compared to your incandescent or halogen globe.
-From choosing the right location, to how much wattage will be needed, will they be dimmable or non dimmable, what shade of colour, a narrow or wide beam angle and of course what do you want your downlights to do.
+With a staggering amount of different brand types of downlights in today’s market, it can be quite daunting choosing the correct L.E.D downlight for your home.
+There’s a great deal to consider when deciding on buying downlights compared to your incandescent or halogen globe.
+From choosing the right location, to how much wattage will be needed, will they be dimmable or non-dimmable, what shade of colour, a narrow or wide beam angle and of course what do you want your downlights to do.

 Here we will take a closer look at choosing the right L.E.D downlight for you.

 Location – A practice I like to consider is locating L.E.D downlights 1.3square meters apart which will provide high levels of lighting dependant on your ceiling height.
 Downlights can be positioned to provide light on a specific spot within a room or a number of downlights can be integrated to light up an entire area.
 Also worth noting, installing downlights to close to a wall will create shadows that can end up making a room look smaller than it already is.